 Rocky Mountain Wood Tick: This brown insect can become gray in color after feeding.
 Uncommon in the Chandler region, this tick may be found in the northern part of the state and could hitch a ride with unsuspecting travelers.

 The bite of a tick does not usually feel painful, which is part of the problem.
 Folks might not even know a tick has bitten them because they may think they would undoubtedly notice something as invasive as a tick bite.

-While not every single tick bite can spread disease to a host, it is good to know what the signs are for tick-borne illnesses that can occur in Arizona.
+While not every single tick bite can spread disease to a host, it is good to know the signs for tick-borne illnesses that can occur in Arizona.

 Keep In Mind: Seek immediate medical attention if any of the above signs are noticed.

 One of the best ways to avoid contracting a tick-borne illness is to lower tick populations around the premises.